Uggie the dog plants paw prints in Hollywood

 Dressed in a black bow tie and posing for photographers, Uggie sank his paws in cement in a ceremony that also marked his retirement from the movies.
 The 10-year-old canine, who hit the big time as French actor Jean Dujardin's cute sidekick in the silent movie, will appear at charity events, his trainer said.

 Filmed in black and white, "The Artist" won five Oscars, including best picture, in February.
-The Blu-ray version of the movie sees its release on Tuesday.
-Fans mounted a campaign to have Uggie nominated for an acting Academy Award in his own right, but the pooch was ineligible under rules that say acting awards can only go to humans.
+F ans mounted a campaign to have Uggie nominated for an acting Academy Award in his own right, but the pooch was ineligible under rules that say acting awards can only go to humans.

 (Reporting By Jill Serjeant; Editing by Bob Tourtellotte and Jan Paschal)